 Learn more: Kids Activities

-The classic kickball game you play without kicking.
-All you need is four large numbered squares and any of the rules you can come up with.
-Break a rule, and you’re out, and the next player in line is in.
+Similar to the classic game kickball but there’s no kicking.
+All you need is four large numbered squares and any rules you can come up with.
+Break a rule and you’re out, and the next player in line is in.

 Learn more: SquareFour

-Red Rover, where you run headlong into a wall of peers, isn’t a game for the faint of heart.
-(Here is a video of a group of older students playing Red Rover.)
+While fun, Red Rover, where you run headlong into a wall of peers, isn’t a game for the faint of heart.

-Also known as Statue, this game doesn’t require any running or a lot of open space (unlike its counterpart, freeze tag/dance).
-This makes it a particularly safe and easy option for both outdoor and indoor recess.
+Also known as Statue, this game doesn’t require any running or a lot of open space (unlike its counterpart, Freeze Tag/Dance).
+As a result, it is a particularly safe and easy option for both outdoor and indoor recess.

 Learn more: Dukes & Duchesses

-A good game for the bossy students in your class—students request to take five steps forward, hop forward on one foot, etc. and are granted permission (or not) by one student who calls the shots, until they get tagged.
+This game will certainly appeal to some of the bossier students in your class.
+First, students request to take five steps forward, hop forward on one foot, etc., and then are granted permission (or not) by one student who calls the shots, until they get tagged.